microsoft/DeepSpeed/README.md

 ninja](https://pytorch.org/docs/stable/cpp_extension.html) to build and dynamically link them at runtime.

+**Note:** [PyTorch](https://pytorch.org/) must be installed _before_ installing DeepSpeed.

 ```bash
 pip install deepspeed
 ```

-After installation you can validate your install and see which extensions/ops your machine is compatible with via the DeepSpeed environment report.
+After installation, you can validate your install and see which extensions/ops your machine is compatible with via the DeepSpeed environment report.

 ```bash